tomexlol/simplevideocombiner/README.md

 # SimpleVideoCombiner

+A simple video concatenator / video merger.

+As a League of Legends coach I often made 10-15 minute compilation videos of certain game concepts for my players.
+I made this app to facilitate that process.

 [Download for Windows](https://github.com/tomexlol/simplevideocombiner/releases/download/v1.0.0/svc.exe)

 [Download for Linux](https://github.com/tomexlol/simplevideocombiner/releases/download/v1.0.0-linux/svc)

 si sos de boca [clickea aca](#soy-de-boca)

-A simple video concatenator / video merger.

-As a League of Legends coach I often made 10-15 minute compilation videos of certain game concepts for my players.
-I made this app to facilitate that process.
+**IMPORTANT**: For "Add Clip Number" and "Add File Name" options to work on Windows, you need to install [ImageMagick](https://imagemagick.org/archive/binaries/ImageMagick-7.1.0-62-Q16-HDRI-x64-dll.exe) on the default directory - this file needs to be present here: C:\Program Files\ImageMagick-7.1.0-Q16-HDRI\magick.exe

+If you dont have this the program will just crash if you check these options.
+Leave everything unchecked.

 Expected workflow:
 * Record your clips using OBS or whatever you prefer.
 Optional: Name them something descriptive.